On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: : A 2-Approximation for Cactus Graphs

-\begin{lemma} The number of super rounds in \ouralgo does not exceed the number of rounds used by the optimal solution in the classic model. \end{lemma} \begin{proof} We use induction on the number of nodes in the graph to prove the claim for both recursive functions \singlefuncc and \doublefuncc.
-In the base case, the graph consists of just informed nodes making the statement trivially true.
-For the inductive step, we aim to prove the claim for a graph with $n > 1$ nodes, assuming it holds for all graphs with $j < n$ nodes.
+\begin{lemma} Consider an instance $(G,s)$ of the broadcasting problem in a cactus graph $G$.
+Let $\br(G, s)$ denote the number of rounds that it takes for \ouralgo to complete \fast in $G$ with $k=2$, and $\bropt(G, s)$ denote the optimal number of rounds for broadcasting in the classic model.
+Then we have $\br(G, s)\leq \bropt(G, s)$. \end{lemma} \begin{proof} We use induction on the number of vertices in $G$ to prove the claim for both methods \singlefuncc and \doublefuncc.
+In the base cases, the graph consists of just one (for \singlefuncc) or two (for \doublefuncc) source vertices, and the statement trivially holds.

-First, we consider the \doublefunc{$G, s_1, s_2$}.
-The algorithm evaluates the removal of each edge in the cycle containing $s_1$ and $s_2$, selecting the edge $e$ that minimizes the total broadcasting time.
-Let the removal of edge $e$ partition the graph into two subgraphs, $G^e_1$ and $G^e_2$, to be broadcasted by $s_1$ and $s_2$, respectively.
-The broadcasting time for the graph is then determined based on these two subgraphs as follows,
+For the induction step, we prove the claim for a graph with $n$ vertices, assuming it holds for all graphs with $n' < n$ vertices.

+First, we consider the simpler case of \doublefunc{$G, s_1, s_2$}.
+Recall that the algorithm finds an edge $e^* \in P$ that minimizes